CollectorOfJack/collectorofjack.github.io/_posts/2021-02-14-Blackened-Whiskey-Batch-106.md

 In getting ready for this post I realized this is the first time I’ve actually blogged about Blackened.
 I’ve had a few bottles over the past couple of years, and will document some of those later on, but for now, here’s batch 106.

 Blackened American Whiskey is a collaboration of whiskey between Metallica and the late Dave Pickerell.
-The premise is that the whiskey is finished in black brand casks and blasted with low frequency sound waves of Metallica’s music.
+The premise is that the whiskey is finished in black brandy casks and blasted with low frequency sound waves of Metallica’s music.
 Batch 106 is special because it is the S&M 2 release, marking the release of Metallica’s S&M Concert with the San Francisco Symphony.
 The whiskey was finished with the music from that event, originally recorded in September 2019.

 The post covers the release of Batch 106 with a black box and artwork on the box.
 It didn’t come with the S&M 2 vinyl, but I had already ordered that separate from Metallica.